Gustaf Einar Du Rietz: Personal

-In 1924, Du Rietz married Greta Sernander, daughter of Rutger Sernander, after five years of engagement.
-In addition to a son who died at an early age, they had three children: Kerstin, Rolf and Ingrid.
-They were divorced in 1951 after a few difficult years.
-He later remarried Margareta Witting (1920–2006) who was one of his former students.
+In 1924, Du Rietz married Greta Sernander, daughter of Rutger Sernander.
+He later remarried Margareta Witting, one of his former students.
 She studied the chemistry of bog water; Du Rietz would sometimes hand-squeeze microalgae out of moss and bring it to her in tubes for study.

 Du Rietz died of a heart attack in Uppsala on 7 March 1967, at the age of 72.
 He was outdoors, walking on his way to work.